 - Prosecco or Champagne

-- To make the syrup, heat the water and sugar in a small saucepan over medium heat.
-When the sugar has dissolved, add the juniper berries and rosemary.
+To make syrup, heat water and sugar in a small saucepan over medium heat.
+When sugar has dissolved, add juniper berries and rosemary.
 Stir until things get steamy.
-Off the heat, and allow the mixture to steep for 15 minutes or so.
+Off the heat and allow the mixture to steep for 15 minutes or so.